 The Lord Mayor's Show is one of the best known annual events in London, which dates back to 1535.
 The Lord Mayor is that of the City of London, the historic centre of London that is now the financial district.
-A new Lord Mayor is appointed every year and the public parade reflects that the Lord Mayor is the most important person in London after the Queen.
+A new Lord Mayo is appointed every year an the public parade reflects that the Lord Mayor is the most important person in London after the Queen.

-The City is the oldest part of London.
+The city is the oldest part of London.
 It is now the home of the bank of England and many other big offices.

-Half a million business people work in the City; but few people live there.
-One of the most popular buildings is known as "the Gherkin".
+Half a million business people work in the city; but few people live in the City.
+One of the most popular building is known as the gherkin.